Okanjo/okanjo-docs/docs/Objects.md

 :   `bit`  Whether the product is available for pickup.
 `is_free_shipping`
 :   `bit`  Whether the product can be shipped for no cost to the buyer.
+`is_taxable`
+:   `bit` Whether sales tax is applicable to the product.
+Default `1` (enabled).
+Only applicable if the store has sales tax enabled and configured.
 `thumbnail_media_id`
 :   `int`  The ID of the media image that is used as the product’s thumbnail.
 `created`